MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 # Fabric extensibility backend boilerplate

 This [Microsoft Fabric developer sample repository](https://github.com/microsoft/Microsoft-Fabric-developer-sample) serves as a starting point for building applications that require integration with various services, including Workload and Lakehouse.
-This guide will help you set up the environment and configure the necessary components to get started.
-The key components and their roles in the architecture are outlined below:
+This guide helps you set up the environment and configure the necessary components to get started.
+This article outlines the key components and their roles in the architecture are outlined below.

 ## Frontend (FE)